hbctraining/scRNA-seq_online/lessons/06_integration.md

 ## Complex Integration Tasks

-In the section above, we've presented the `Seurat` integration workflow, which uses canonical correlation analysis (CCA) and multiple nearest neighbors (MNN) to find "anchors" and integrate across samples, conditions, modalities, etc. While the `Seurat` integration approach is wildly used and several benchmarking studies support its great performance in many cases, it is important to recognize that **alternative integration algorithms exist and may work better for more complex integration tasks** (see [Luecken et al. (2022)](https://doi.org/10.1038/s41592-021-01336-8) for a comprehensive review).
+In the section above, we've presented the `Seurat` integration workflow, which uses canonical correlation analysis (CCA) and multiple nearest neighbors (MNN) to find "anchors" and integrate across samples, conditions, modalities, etc. While the `Seurat` integration approach is widely used and several benchmarking studies support its great performance in many cases, it is important to recognize that **alternative integration algorithms exist and may work better for more complex integration tasks** (see [Luecken et al. (2022)](https://doi.org/10.1038/s41592-021-01336-8) for a comprehensive review).

 Not all integration algorithms rely on the same methodology, and they do not always provide the same type of corrected output (embeddings, count matrix...).
 Their performance is also affected by preliminary data processing steps, including which normalization method was used and how highly variable genes (HVGs) were determined.
 All those considerations are important to keep in mind when selecting a data integration approach for your study.